 Note: Unless noted in the description, our covers and liners are not "flame-retardant".
 Fire-retardant fabric is specially treated.
 So, unless noted as "Fire Retardant" in the description, our bean bag chair fabrics pass fire code due to the inherent nature of the fabric and are not specially treated with any fire retardant chemical.
-(Only our Kinetic Energy Plum cover and Vinyl cover are Flame Retardant.)
-Read more about flame retardant chemicals...
+(Only our Kinetic Energy Plum cover is Flame Retardant.)

 For our bean bag chair liners, we use a water-repellent microfiber that also passes both UFAC class1 and California Technical Bulletin 117 Section E, Part 1.
 (Not to mention our bean bag liner zippers comply with the Consumer Product Safety Commission Zipper Enclosure standard.)